kboyd2002/Coding-Quiz/README.md

 # Coding Quiz

 ## Description
-A mulitple choice quiz on the topic of javascript
+A multiple choice quiz on the topic of javascript

 ## Installation
 N/A